nuzcraft/wowie-jam-4.0/devlog.md

 Jam day kicked off with the reveal of the jam theme 'Collaborate with AI'.
 I immediately threw out all my ideas from yesterday and latched onto the idea of building a Vampire Survivors game with an AI companion to help.

 I listed out minimum requirements for the game as well as some stretch goals to shoot for after the minimum had been met.
 I think this was an important step for me, because it allowed me to take things one step at a time and feel comfortable when I hit the threshold for my minimum viable product.

 Things started as they do for most everyone.
 I got the architecture set up to render a screen, then added a player and companion with some basic WASD movement.

+I pulled a bunch of boilerplate syntax, function logic, and class structures from a separate project of mine.
+Almost nothing was fully copy-pasted, but it was really helpful to see instances where I'd solved those problems before.

 Getting smooth movement was difficult, as I'd only ever made turn based games and prototypes.
-After some online research, I was able to find a solution that worked well enough for me.
+After some research, I was able to find a solution that worked well enough for me.

 I'm using the 16-bit Fantasy tileset from Oryx Design Lab, link in the description.
 I really like this set as well as their other work.